rust-project-primer/book/src/ecosystem/async.md

 [Sans-IO](https://www.firezone.dev/blog/sans-io)

-*This article expalains an approach to architecting asynchronous applications that stricly separate IO code from business logic.*
+*This article expalains an approach to architecting asynchronous applications that stricly separate IO code from business logic.
+This concept helps you design applications that can be easily tested, but can run with an asynchronous executor.*

 [\Device\Afd, Or the Deal With the Devil that makes async Rust work on Windows](https://notgull.net/device-afd/)